Litecoin Price Prediction: LTC/USD Bullish Amidst Strong Selling Pressure

 - The digital asset has maintained a consistent uptrend that saw it rally to its 2021 high of $236.

-- Santiment’s 30-day MVRV model (or Market Value to Realized Value) signifies buying signals if history is a thing.
+- Santiment’s 30-day MVRV model (Market Value to Realized Value) signifies buying signals.

 Litecoin Price Prediction: Current Price Overview